Treating acute diverticulitis

 - Uncomplicated diverticulitis: Diverticula and the surrounding intestinal lining are inflamed but there are no signs of pus building up (abscesses) or the inflammation spreading.

 - Complicated diverticulitis: Abscesses have formed.
-Sometimes the inflammation has even already spread or the wall of the intestine has torn (intestinal perforation).
+Sometimes the has even already spread or the wall of the intestine has torn (intestinal perforation).
 The intestine may also become blocked or the inner lining of the tummy may become inflamed (peritonitis).

 About 80% of people who have diverticulitis have the uncomplicated form, and about 20% have the complicated form.